mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 ```

 It's obvious that a program in our language is collection of equations,
-where every equation gives name to expression which in turn can be simply a
+where every equation gives a name to an expression which in turn can be
-number, reference to other equation, or some math involving those concepts.
+simply a number, reference to other equation, or some math involving those
+concepts.

-As usual, first thing that we need to handle when starting a parser is white
+As usual, the first thing that we need to handle when starting a parser is
-space.
+white space.
 We will have two space-consuming parsers:

 * `scn` — consumes newlines and white space in general.
 We will use it for
   white space between equations, which will start with a newline (since